mindfulnessone/mindfulnessone.github.io/index.md

 Join us for the MBSR 8-week course in Vancouver.

 [Meet Instructor](/about/)<br>
-Katarina Tabi is a mindfulness teacher and scientist.
-She is a qualified MBSR teacher, trained by the University of Massachusetts Medical School, where the program was originally developed by Prof. Jon Kabat-Zinn.
+Katarina Tabi is a scientist, mindfulness teacher and foremost, a long-term mindfulness practitioner.
+She is a qualified MBSR teacher, trained by the University of Massachusetts Medical School.

 [Subscribe](/contact/)